Finnart Oil Terminal: History

+Oil terminal

 When World War II began, a jetty was constructed at the site together with pumps and tanks to supply fuel oil to naval vessels, by the same team of engineers who had covertly built an American base known as Rosneath naval base on the Gare Loch before the United States entered the war.
 Finnart House was requisitioned to be used as an administration block for the United States Navy, and a personnel depot was constructed in the grounds of the house.
 Fuel was supplied by an oil pipeline from the Grangemouth Refinery via the Mountblow fuel depot near Old Kilpatrick, with a spur of the pipeline serving the Rosneath base.
 After the war, the grounds were cleared leaving only the jetty and a wooden pier, and the hotel resumed business.

 The Finnart estate was then taken over by the Anglo-Iranian Oil Company, which later became the British Petroleum Company (BP).
 They built a direct 58 mi long pipeline to deliver imported crude oil from the terminal to the Grangemouth refinery, and this was connected in 1954.
 A deep-water jetty was constructed to accommodate the larger supertankers then coming into use, and the terminal also took over the Arddarroch estate, with the whole site leased from the Ministry of Defence.
 A second pipeline was constructed to take finished products from the refinery to the terminal for export, primarily to Northern Ireland.
 The import of crude oil reached a peak in the 1970s, before North Sea oil began coming onshore in quantity.
 In 2005 the terminal was bought by the INEOS Group.

 Arddarroch House has been converted into offices and accommodation, but the Buildings at Risk Register for Scotland records that at least since 1994 the B listed Finnart House has been boarded up and lies empty, at high risk.
-The register also has an entry for the picturesque B listed lodge at the roadside, also designed by Burn, which is disused and was at moderate risk as of October 2012.
+The register also has an entry for the B listed lodge at the roadside, also designed by Burn, which is disused and was at moderate risk as of October 2012.
 Both are shown as Crown property owned by the Ministry of Defence.